fluecker/Database/README.md

 $database->execute();
 ```

-If you want to send your query directly to the server you can do it like this.
+If you want to send your query directly to the server try this approach.
 !!!Attention this way is not safe!!!
 ```php
 <?php
 $database->execute($query);
 ```

-If you only want to debug the queries
+In case your goal is to debug the queries
 ```php
 <?php
 Database::getInstance()->setDebug(true);
 ```
-The queries get build but do not send to the server.
+The queries are being built but will not be send to the server.
 The query was printed on the console.

 For more examples, look into the "example" folder.